Charles Thomas Thomas

-Charles Thomas Thomas (master stone carver) (July 26, 1820 – December 25, 1867) was a prominent Anglo-Canadian stone carver and builder in the mid-19th century.
+Charles Thomas Thomas (July 26, 1820 – December 25, 1867) was a prominent Anglo-Canadian stone carver and builder in the mid-19th century.
 He was the son of a stonemason (Charles Thomas, senior), and at least one brother (Frederick Thomas) was also a stonemason.

 Early life and work

 Born in London, he trained in England under William Cubitt (1791-1863) and Company, one of England's prominent Victorian building contractors.
 Charles Thomas apprenticed with Cubitt and Company in the 1840s.
 William Cubitt and Company had several important commissions including: Covent Garden Market, Euston Station, repairs to Westminster Bridge, extension to National Gallery, etc.

 Career

 1851

 In 1851 Charles Thomas travelled to North America.
 He was appointed foreman of works with the Works Department of the British Royal Navy, responsible for development of the strategic Royal Naval Dockyard, Bermuda.

 1853–1856

 In 1853 Charles Thomas travelled to Canada to work with Worthington Brothers, a well known Toronto-based building contractor that specialized in sandstone construction.
 Charles Thomas supervised the stone work and is possibly responsible for stone carvings on the second Brock's Monument, (Queenston, Ontario) - a high-profile public works project in Victorian Canada.
 Brock's Monument was designed by noted Toronto architect, William Thomas (no relation).